-I-LEAD will consist of six monthly sessions, starting in October 2020.
+I-LEAD will consist of six to eight sessions, and a retreat.
 Meetings will happen synchronically online, with asynchronous activities, and resources.
 There will be an international collaboration with foreign students and the participation of our local and international partners.
 The following contents will be addressed:

 - Ignatian Leadership & Pedagogy